Michael Taylor (American football)

-Michael A. Taylor is a former American football player.
+Michael A. Taylor (born c.
+1968) is an American former college football player.
 He played at the quarterback position for the University of Michigan from 1986 to 1989, the final four years of Bo Schembechler's tenure as the school's head football coach.
 He was Michigan's starting quarterback in 1988 and 1989 and led the Wolverines to Big Ten Conference championships both years.
 He finished his career at Michigan as the school's all-time leader in passing efficiency.

 Early years

 Taylor was raised by his mother and grandmother in Lincoln Heights, Ohio.
 Taylor credited them for instilling his desire to win: "They gave me my sense of values and drive to excel.
 I have to do everything as well as I can to let them know how much I love and appreciate them for heading me in the right direction."
 Taylor attended Princeton High School in Sharonville, Ohio where he led them to a Div I state championship in 1983.